ernest0507/LAMBA_Team-22/reports/week2/user-stories.md

 **MoSCoW priority:** Must Have

-As a car owner, I want to interact with car-relevant information through an AI agent so that I can pull requested data fast
+As a car owner, I want to interact with car-relevant information through an AI-agent, so that I can pull requested data fast

 ### Notes and constraints

 How will the scenario of interacting look like?

+Constraint: user won't be able to upload a large sized files.
+Will the application be able to convert image of document in JPEG format to PDF?

+## US-03: Main expenses timeline
+**Requirement status:** Active

+**MoSCoW priority:** Must Have

+As a car user, I want to see a timeline of the main expenses and events, so that I can track my car’s history

+### Notes and constraints

+Can the user change an existing instance of a car's history?

+## US-04: Expenses statistis
+**Requirement status:** Active

+**MoSCoW priority:** Must Have

+As a car user, I want to see some statistics about car-related expenses, so that I can plan my budget

+### Notes and constraints

+Considering the ability of using an AI-agent of prediction the future expenses and giving advices about expenses

-## US-03: Uploading PDF documents
+## US-05: Uploading PDF documents
 **Requirement status:** Active

 **MoSCoW priority:** Should Have